xdmushui/partner-center-sdk/develop/get-a-list-of-referrals.md

 -   Partner Center

-This topic explains how to create a referral.
+This topic explains how to get a list of referrals.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites